sematext/docs/docs/monitoring/tag-support.md

 For example, refer to [Tomcat web module YAML definition](https://github.com/sematext/sematext-agent-integrations/blob/master/tomcat/jmx-web-module.yml) where the hostname and webapp name are extracted as tags from JMX ObjectName.

-Some of the tags derived from a given metrics source can be omitted.
+Some of the tags derived from a given metric source can be omitted.
 In such cases, the data point will be aggregated on the omitted tag.
 By default, the aggregate function is used based on metric type (AVG for gauges and SUM for counters).
 This could be overridden using `agentAggregation` property of metric.
 Refer to [Elasticsearch index YAML definition](https://github.com/sematext/sematext-agent-integrations/blob/master/elasticsearch/json-index-0.yml) where `shard` tag is omitted.